MemRerank: Preference Memory for Personalized Product Reranking: Introduction

-Despite the growing excitement around agentic recommender systems, simply appending purchase histories or multi-turn conversation transcripts to an LLM prompt often yields only marginal benefits and can even degrade performance.
-Recent memory frameworks such as Mem0~\cite{DBLP:journals/corr/abs-2504-19413} show that retrieving large chunks of raw history can introduce noise relative to compact, salient memory representations, while MemAgent~\cite{DBLP:journals/corr/abs-2507-02259} further highlights the importance of selectively retaining important information and discarding irrelevant details in long-context settings.
-These motivate the need for \emph{preference memory}: a compact and structured representation of user preferences that captures both within-category and cross-category shopping patterns and can be directly consumed by downstream ranking models.
+However, naively appending entire purchase histories or conversation transcripts to the prompt strains the context window and can dilute useful preference signal.
+Recent agentic frameworks therefore position the LLM as a reasoning core that consults curated memory and recommender tools rather than ingesting raw history~\cite{DBLP:journals/tois/HuangLLYLX25}, though balancing controllability, external knowledge, and long-term user context remains an open challenge for agentic recommendation~\cite{DBLP:journals/corr/abs-2503-16734}.
+General memory frameworks make this concrete: Mem0~\cite{DBLP:journals/corr/abs-2504-19413} replaces large chunks of raw history with compact, salient memory, and MemAgent~\cite{DBLP:journals/corr/abs-2507-02259} selectively retains important information in long contexts.
+These motivate \emph{preference memory}: a compact, structured representation of user preferences, capturing within- and cross-category shopping patterns, that can be consumed directly by downstream ranking models.

-In this paper, we address this gap by focusing on the product reranking stage, where personalised signals can be measured and acted upon directly in shopping assistants.
-We propose \ours, a preference-memory module that distills a user’s purchase history into structured shopping preferences.
-Specifically, the module produces complementary signals for within-category and cross-category behaviour, and we train an LLM-based extractor with an RL-style post-training objective to maximise utility for a setwise LLM reranker.
-To support this study, we construct a benchmark consisting of purchase histories, candidate product sets, and relevance labels, and show that \ours improves reranking accuracy by up to 10.61 percentage points over strong baselines that either inject raw history directly or rely on untrained extractors.

-Our contributions are threefold: \begin{itemize} \item We introduce a benchmark for personalised product reranking that contains users’ purchase histories, candidate sets, and human-annotated relevance labels.
-We further adopt a 1-in-5 evaluation protocol to measure the quality of preference memory in downstream reranking. \item We design a preference-memory extractor that maps long purchase histories into structured within-category and cross-category preference memory.
-The extractor is post-trained with an RL-style objective to directly optimise reranking accuracy. \item Extensive experiments show that naive history injection and untrained extractors yield limited or even negative gains, whereas \ours consistently delivers substantial improvements, making it a practical building block for agentic e-commerce systems. \end{itemize}
+We study preference memory at the product reranking stage, where its value can be measured directly against candidates returned by a first-stage retriever.
+We propose \ours, which distills a user's purchase history into query-independent shopping-preference memory, within-category, or both within- and cross-category, that can be reused across the user's future searches.
+We post-train the memory extractor with GRPO~\cite{DBLP:journals/corr/abs-2402-03300}, using feedback from a downstream setwise LLM reranker.
+To evaluate the full pipeline, we build a benchmark that links Amazon-C4~\cite{DBLP:journals/corr/abs-2403-03952} queries to temporally preceding Amazon-Review-2023 purchase histories and rerank fixed top-100 candidate pools retrieved from the full product corpus.